ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 Unless otherwise noted, fields must not contain null values.
 All other fields shall be ignored.

+The method requires at least one of the following as the previous period predictive variable, in the given priority order:
+1. Returned, cleaned response
+2. Imputed or constructed value
+3. Auxiliary variable e.g., registered annual turnover

+Although predicted and auxiliary are both optional, at least one must be provided for the method to work.
+Else a method error is emitted.
 Note that the predictive variable is indirectly defined as the principal variable in the predictive period.

 ### 5.2 Output Records